Dumbotron6/Obsidian_Vault/Study Notes/Quick lookup.md

 ###### Database sharding
 Sharding is the process of splitting data into several shards in the database.
 Each shard has its own unique data stored using unique id, for example employee id.
 A hash function (for example employee_id % 4) is used to determine which shard to store the data in.

+###### GeoDNS
+GeoDNS is a technology that is an implementation of DNS.
+It is used to identify geographically nearest CDN.

+###### Global Server Load Balancing(GSLB)
+It is a type of Load Balancer that operates at the DNS level.
+It distributes traffic between geographically separate data centers.
+It's different from a regular load balancer, which distributes traffic within a single data center to various web servers.
+GSLB is a more advanced superset of GeoDNS.
+GSLB considers server health and performance in addition to just geography.

 ## Algorithms
 ##### Two pointers, In place algorithm, Counter or Flagging
 [[Algorithms/Arrays#Two pointer approach|Two pointers]]